opnsense/docs/source/manual/install.rst

   and re-writes.
 For embedded (nano) versions memory disks for /var and /tmp are applied by default to prolong CF (flash) card lifetimes.

-  To enable for non embedded versions: Enable **System⇒Settings⇒Miscellaneous⇒RAM** Disk Settings; afterwards reboot.
+  To enable for non embedded versions: Go to :menuselection:`System --> Settings --> Miscellaneous --> Disk / Memory Settings`, change the setting, then reboot.
 Consider to enable an external syslog server as well.

 ------------------------------
 Media Filename Composition